Data-Reply/bwc-streaming-UEBA/README.md

 ### 3. **Datagen Connectors**

-**Your Kafka cluster should have one Datagen Source Connectors running**.
+**Your Kafka cluster should have one Datagen Source Connector running**.

 **To add Datagen Source Connector:**